enkhtuvshinj/CarND-Path-Planning/README.md

 ---
 ## Dependencies & running code

-For the detailed instructions, please look at [INSTRUCTIONS](./INSTRUCTIONS.md).
-Also for more information about sensor fusion data, click [here](./SENSOR.md)
+For the detailed running instructions, please look at [INSTRUCTIONS](./INSTRUCTIONS.md).
+Also for more information about sensor fusion data from a simulation, click [here](./SENSOR.md)

 ---
 ## Highway Path Planning Algorithm